zammad/zammad-documentation/admin/console/working-on-tickets.rst

 (optional) Disable date and time picker (pending till) for pending states
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting with Zammad 5.0, `Core Workflows`_ automatically handles displaying the
+Starting with Zammad 5.0, :admin-docs:`Core Workflows </system/core-workflows.html>`
+automatically handles displaying the "pending till" field for pending states.
-"pending till" field for pending states.
-Below snippet *is not required* and is
+Below snippet *is not required* and is only relevant if you don't want to
-only relevant if you don't want to create a workflow within the UI of Zammad.
+create a workflow within the UI of Zammad.

 Replace ``pending customer feedback`` with the pending state of your choice.